RafaelCartenet/rafaelcartenet.github.io/_posts/2020-02-01-learning-chinese.md

 I found myself struggling remembering some words that I could not find similar to my language, which is what you normally what you do when you learn a language close to your.

 I read a lot of articles about how to be more efficient at learning a language as it can be really time consuming.
+You can either spend more time on it or be more efficient at it (or both)!

 One thing i found many times recommended on the internet were flashcards.
 Flashcards are a simple method, a front and back card.
 Front is whatever you are trying to memorize, it could be a word, sentence but could also be a sound, an image etc. On the back is the solution, it's what should come to your mind when you see the front.